Understanding Cumulative Bonus in Health Insurance Policies

 • If you are unable to find out the details in your health insurance policy document, then you can contact your health insurance provider directly.

-• They can offer you the particular information of your cumulative bonus and how it applies to your health insurance plan.
+• They can offer you the particular information about your cumulative bonus and how it applies to your health insurance plan.

 3. Understand the Bonus

-• Cumulative bonus is generally provided as a percentage increase in the sum insured for every claim-free year.
+• It is generally provided as a percentage increase in the sum insured for every claim-free year.

 • For example, if you have a sum insured of ₹5 lakhs and your health insurance policy provides a 10% cumulative bonus, your insurance coverage will increase by ₹50,000 for every claim-free year.